valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/securities-listing-compliance.md

     3. White Paper Preparation
         - **Regulation:** MiCA Regulation.
         - **Requirement:** Prepare a detailed white paper outlining the terms of the token issuance, including information on the underlying asset, rights of token holders, and risk factors.
-        - **Action:** Valuit will draft and publish a compliant white paper to meet regulatory standards.
+        - **Action:** BlockRidge will draft and publish a compliant white paper to meet regulatory standards.
     4. KYC/AML Compliance
         - **Regulation:** Anti-Money Laundering Directive (AMLD5) and MiCA.
         - **Requirement:** Conduct Know Your Customer (KYC) and Anti-Money Laundering (AML) checks on potential investors.